James F. Scherr, a native El Pasoan, is the founding partner of Scherr Legate.

 Jim’s legal career has been paralleled by his active leadership and involvement in bettering his community of El Paso, like his grandparents and parents before him, and his children and grandchildren.
 Jim and his family are well known throughout the region for active involvement in civic, business, politics and community activities.

-Founding partner Sam Legate appreciates that along with the benefits of managing El Paso’s premiere personal liability law firm comes great responsibilities, too.
+Founding partner Sam Legate appreciates that along with the benefits of managing El Paso’s premier personal liability law firm comes great responsibilities, too.

 “We are the largest personal injury firm in El Paso.
 We see our obligation to help the people of El Paso any way we can.”